-The development of proposed lots 1020 and 1022 are subject to separate development applications.
+The development of proposed lots 1020 (Stage 3) and 1022 (Stage 4) are subject to separate development applications.

 Lots 1021 and 1023 are not intended to be developed in the future.
-They are subject to a BioBanking agreement with the Department of Environment, Climate Change and Water.
+They are subject to a BioBanking agreement with the Department of Environment and Heritage (formerly known as the Department of Environment Climate Change and Water).